Deploy: The Essentials

 If you are an app creator, it's a good idea to install the AppSheet mobile app on your mobile device even if you won't be a user of the app.
 You may want to test your app on your own device before launching to your users.
 You can find the AppSheet app by searching for AppSheet in the iTunes store (for iOS devices) or Google Play store (for Android devices).

-When you launch the AppSheet app, it asks you to sign in, after which it starts an App Gallery (itself an app created by AppSheet).
+When you launch the AppSheet app, it asks you to sign in, after which it starts an App Gallery (which is an app created by AppSheet).
 The App Gallery lets you browse and run your apps, apps that have been shared with you, or public samples on your mobile device.

 App Gallery on a mobile phone